Skip to main content

 Access RegionSelect the access region nearest to the database instance to reduce network latency.

-EnvironmentSelect the environment tag for the datasource, such as Production or Development.
+EnvironmentSelect the environment tag for the data source, such as Production or Development.

 EncryptionSpecifies whether to enable SSL-encrypted transmission.
 After it is enabled, you can select a connection policy in Encryption Options.
 The console currently displays Prefer by default.
 If the database side requires encrypted connections, keep this option enabled and complete the related configuration as prompted.

 5. After all parameters are configured, click Connection Test on the right of Create Datasource to test connectivity.
-When Connection Successfully is displayed, click Create Datasource to finish creating the datasource.
+When Connection Successfully is displayed, click Create Datasource to finish creating the data source.